zhoutianning/Protein_and_Rating/README.md

 <iframe src="assets/minutes_dist.html" width=500 height=400 frameBorder=0></iframe>

-This is the distribution of minutes in two different groups:
+This is the distribution of 'minutes' in two different groups:

 * value of 'rating' is missing
 * value of 'rating' is not missing

 Null hypothesis: the distribution of 'minutes' is the same when 'rating' is missing and when 'rating' is not missing.

-As the two distributions are **quantitative (numerical) **and look like shifted versions of the same basic shape, we use the **absolute difference** in group means as test statistic.
+As the two distributions are **quantitative (numerical) **and look like shifted versions of the same basic shape, we use the **absolute difference in group means** as test statistic.

 ```python
 # observed statistic